tardis-sn/tardis/docs/plasma_doc/macroatom.rst

                                                     \beta_\textrm{Sobolev} J_{\nu}^{b}\,\epsilon_{i}\\,

-Like, when calculating :ref:`tau_sobolev` we assume the 'stimulated emission term' is negligible and we set it to 1.

 There are two parts for each of the probabilities, one that is pre-computed by `~tardisatomic` and is in the HDF5 File, and one that is computed during the plasma calculations: